 To address these challenges, Saudi Arabia is in the emergent stages of developing a comprehensive range of regulatory frameworks, tools, toolkits, and guidelines aimed at mitigating vulnerabilities and enhancing cybersecurity measures.

-According to reports, an Islamic charitable non-profit organization based in Saudi Arabia fell victim to a prolonged cyber-espionage campaign starting in May 2023.
+According to reports, an Islamic charitable non-profit organisation based in Saudi Arabia fell victim to a prolonged cyber-espionage campaign starting in May 2023.
 The campaign involved sophisticated tactics employed by an unidentified threat actor.
-These tactics included manipulation of system services, creation of scheduled tasks, and utilization of reverse proxies to establish communication with external servers, rendering malicious traffic detection challenging.
-The attackers' high level of expertise and their ability to create and customize tools indicate the involvement of an advanced and skilled adversary.
+These tactics included manipulation of system services, creation of scheduled tasks, and utilisation of reverse proxies to establish communication with external servers, rendering malicious traffic detection challenging.
+The attackers’ high level of expertise and their ability to create and customise tools indicate the involvement of an advanced and skilled adversary.

 The UK and Ukraine have emerged as focal points for cyber conflict, facing significant cyber threats.
 The region has witnessed an escalation in offensive cyber operations, highlighting the growing importance of cybersecurity measures and international cooperation to address these challenges.